Pityrias/zugferd-facturx-rechnungen-profil-en16931/README.rst

 Usage
 ==============================

-This macro is still in an early development phase and is not yet available as a LibreOffice extension.
-At this time, it is not recommended for use.
+This macro is still in an early development phase and is not yet available in the libreoffice extension center.
+The current version of the extension can be downloaded `here <https://github.com/Pityrias/zugferd-facturx-rechnungen-profil-en16931/blob/master/factur-x_profile_en-16931.oxt>`_